 FAF lets you set up a complex set of rules if you like.
 Here is an overview of the properties you can look for.
 There are more verbs (operators) that are not shown.
-You can match your search term to just the start of end of a file name, exlude terms from names, specify a range of dates or file sizes (by using two rules, one with the lower and one with the upper bound), use regular expressions for file names and text file content, or look specifically for images, audio, video, plain and rich text types.
+You can match your search term to just the start of end of a file name, exclude terms from names, specify a range of dates or file sizes (by using two rules, one with the lower and one with the upper bound), use regular expressions for file names and text file content, or look specifically for images, audio, video, plain and rich text types.

 For a file or folder to be found, all non-empty rules must match.
-If you need an "either … or" condition, you either have to perform separate searches for them or use one of the "Name contains / ends in either of …" rules.
+If you need an "either … or" condition, you either have to perform separate searches for them or use one of the "Name contains / ends in any of …" rules.

 Currently, searching for specific tags is not possible yet, though you can search for any item with a label and then use the search filter in the Results window to see only the tags you like to find.
 See the FAQ on this.

-Expert options (usually hidden)
+Expert Mode options (usually hidden)